László Ágoston

-Life

 Early life

 László András Ágoston was born in Budapest in 1986.
 His mother was a primary school teacher, his father was a writer László T. Ágoston.
 He has been interested in the world of theater from his childhood, earning success first in poetry recitals.
 In his teens he was awarded the Attila József-prize, Vörösmarty-medallion, Kalidoszkóp-prize and finally the highest Hungarian amateur performers' award, the Radnóti-diploma.
 Although as an actor his career had a promising start, he had already participated in TV-shows and theatre performances, eventually he chose the genre of opera at the age of 21.

 Years at the University

 Besides attending the marketing-PR and journalism faculty of Budapest College of Communication and Business László has also received classical vocal training with Lujza H. Németh and music theory with Rita Széll.
 After four years of concentrated learning and some successes in smaller singing competitions he got admission to the Franz Liszt Academy of Music for the first try.
 He became the student of the famous baritone Sándor Sólyom-Nagy in the faculty led by nobody else but Eva Marton, the celebrated soprano of many international opera houses including Metropolitan Opera, New York City.

-He earned good reputation in both institutions receiving the highest state granted scholarship the Fellowship granted by the Republic, winning 1st prize in the Conference of Scientific Students' Associations (TDK) and a special award in the National Conference of Scientific Students' Associations with his research in the field of advertising in music/music in advertising, that topic he became a well-known expert of.
+He received recognition in both institutions, including the state-funded Fellowship of the Republic.
+His academic work on the relationship between advertising and music earned first prize at the Conference of Scientific Students’ Associations (TDK) and a special award at the National Conference of Scientific Students’ Associations, contributing to his academic focus in this field.

 At the Franz Liszt Academy of Music, he was elected to president of the Student Union in his junior year making long-lasting effect on the student life during his presidency, ex. founding the university's newspaper "Figaro" that is still in publish today.